j2scode/NLP/Assignment 1/README.md

 - CPOSTAG - course-grained part-of-speech tag
 - POSTAG - fine-grained part-of-speech tag

+## Stack[1] Features
+- FORM - the word form, or a punctuation symbol
+- LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
+- CPOSTAG - course-grained part-of-speech tag
+- POSTAG - fine-grained part-of-speech tag
+-	FEATS - unordered set of additional syntactic features, separated by |

 #### Buffer [0] Features
 - LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
 - CPOSTAG - course-grained part-of-speech tag
 - POSTAG - fine-grained part-of-speech tag

 #### Buffer [1] Features
+- FORM - the word form, or a punctuation symbol
+- LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
 - CPOSTAG - course-grained part-of-speech tag
 - POSTAG - fine-grained part-of-speech tag
+-	FEATS - unordered set of additional syntactic features, separated by |

+#### Buffer[2] Features
+- FORM - the word form, or a punctuation symbol
+- LEMMA - the lemma or the stem of the word form, or an underscore if this is not available
+- CPOSTAG - course-grained part-of-speech tag
+- POSTAG - fine-grained part-of-speech tag
+-	FEATS - unordered set of additional syntactic features, separated by |

 ### Performance
 The new features were implemented for the English, Swedish and Danish data sets.
 The following summarizes labeled and unlabeled attachment scores.